seongl/tripplanner/README.md

 The following **optional** features are implemented:

+* [ ]   User can sort list of itineraries based on location (nearby), highest rated, recommended, etc
 * [ ]   Layout of detail view -- each place will have proportional height to the estimated length of time to spend
 * [ ]   User can go to 'Explore', 'Favorites', and 'Visited' tabs for respective lists
 * [ ]   User can mark an itinerary as 'Saved' or 'Visited' from list view or detail view